 If you open a card with a 0 percent introductory APR offer, it may seem like there’s no downside to carrying a balance.
 After all, you won’t owe interest during the promotional period.
 So what’s the harm?

 Even if it’s not attracting interest, carrying a balance can still lead to some negative consequences.
-It’s best to weigh them carefully before deciding to leave a balance on your card.
-Whether you should carry a balance during your card’s promotional period depends on your circumstances.
-In some cases, it makes sense to carry a balance.
-In others, not so much.
+It’s best to weigh your choices carefully before deciding to leave a balance on your card.
+Whether you should carry a balance during your card’s promotional period depends on your specific circumstances.

 Why carry a balance during your intro APR period?

 While carrying a balance can be a bad idea, there are some circumstances in which it might be a good choice for you.

 You’re transferring a balance from a high-interest card

 Let’s say you already have a large balance on a credit card with a high interest rate and you’re struggling to pay it off.
 If you leave the balance on that card, you’ll end up paying a considerable amount of interest over time.
 Transferring the balance to a card with a 0 percent APR can allow you to pay some of your balance off each month without incurring more interest.
 In this case, carrying a balance on your 0 percent APR card as you pay it down gradually is a great way to save money on interest.

 Just make sure you have a plan to pay down all or most of your balance before your intro APR period ends.
 Once it does, you’ll have to start paying the regular APR on the remaining balance.

 You need to make a large purchase you can’t pay off right away